General Information – June 2023 Ontario Wetland Evaluation System Training

 - Day backpack and waterproof bag (for your cell phone/camera, etc.)

 - A few of your favourite field guides to identify wetland plants and animals.
 Regarding plants, we recommend “Wetland Plants of Ontario” by Newmaster, Harris and Kershaw (Lone Pine) – this book is now out-of-print but you may be able to find it at local retailers or second-hand stores.
-Another excellent book is “Newcomb’s Wildflower Guide” by Lawrence Newcomb.
+If not, another excellent book – which we WILL be using in the course – is “Newcomb’s Wildflower Guide” by Lawrence Newcomb.
+It would be advantageous to have your own copy (available at Amazon.ca, at Chapters, and in many bookstores).

 ** We will get wet up to our hips at some field sites.
 A plentiful supply of old sneakers, hiking boots or other old footwear & old pants/jeans are recommended for wading into wetlands.
 Hip‐waders or chest‐waders are not recommended as they can be too hot and difficult to move in on dry land between wetlands, and can be a safety concern if they fill with water.

 For Residence Suites: